codihuston/gairos/README-K8S.md

     1. The variables here will NOT overwrite any environment variables pre-defined in said `k8s` files, as the `.env-*` files are ignored from the docker image build process, and will never appear in the `k8s` Pods

-    1. The purpose of doing this step is so that the commands used to set up the database (discussed later in this step-by-step) or run tests for the server will work (see: Testing the Server)
+    1. The purpose of doing this step is so that the commands used to set up the database (discussed later in this step-by-step) or run tests for the server can be ran from your local machine (see: Testing the Server)

     > Note: Any `REQUIRED` variables that exist in the `.env-example` file also should be defined in the `k8s-dev/*-deployments.yml` files!